Fariarx/esp8266configfile/README.md

 # Esp8266ConfigFile
 Simple byte write/read into flash with serialization/deserialization of config's struct.
-Limited only by the memory of your controller.
+Limited only by the flash memory of your controller.

 # Example
 Write/read struct: